fereshteh-sa/fereshteh_sa/README.md

 Welcome to my GitHub profile!

-🎓 PhD Student in Information Science at the University of North Texas
+🎓 I am a PhD Student in Information Science at the University of North Texas
-📊 Health Data Scientist | GIS & Machine Learning Enthusiast
+📊 I am also Health Data Scientist | GIS & Machine Learning Enthusiast
 💡 I specialize in clinical research, cancer epidemiology, stroke vulnerability modeling, and AI for health.
 🔍 I'm passionate about:
 - Geospatial Health Analysis